lpetrovic05/hiero-improvement-proposals-lazar/assets/hip-xxxx-quiescence/quiescence-details.md

 - If the latest TCT is less than the current time plus the configured `tctDuration`, the event creator should not quiesce.

-Rule 4:

-- After each consensus round is handled, the consensus module can ask execution for the next TCT.

 Other changes:

 - If all the above conditions are met, the event creator should stop creating events.